Sitecore/Sitecore.Demo.Scenarios/play-media-chone/04. Content Management APIs/01. Run the Mobile Application/README.md

     2. Type the "a" keyboard key to tell Expo to start the application on your Android emulator.
         - The Expo development server will install Expo Go on your Android emulator, compile the application, send it to your Android emulator, and your Android emulator will open the application.

-### Installing a PLAY!
-Media APK on a physical Android phone
+## Installing a PLAY!
+Media APK file on a Physical Android Phone

-1. Download a PLAY!
-Media APK to your Android phone from the releases section on GitHub [https://github.com/Sitecore/Sitecore.Demo.CHONE/releases](https://github.com/Sitecore/Sitecore.Demo.CHONE/releases).
-2. Enable installing apps from unknown sources in your phone's settings.
+1. Enable installing apps from unknown sources in your phone's settings.
-3. Find the APK file in your downloads folder.
+2. Locate the APK file in your phone's storage.
-4. Click on it and when prompted click install.
+3. Click on it and when prompted click install.
-5. In case you get a warning by Google Play Protect click install anyway.
+4. In case you get a warning by Google Play Protect click install anyway.
-6. Click on PLAY!
+5. Click on PLAY!
 Media to open the app.
 Enjoy!